|

 welcome, a hard-earned triumph of the late 60s,

-yet its a mans place, a testosterone
+yet it’s a man’s place, a testosterone

 oasis in a world of women, families, and domestic